 Language acceptance for Non-deterministic Finite State Automata (NFAs)

 Having studied deterministic finite automata in the previous experiment, we propose to study a generalization of DFAs – nondeterministic finite automaton (NFA).
 In a DFA, the next state in its run is completely determined by its current state and the transition function.
-Further, in a DFA there are not more than one transition from a given state and given input symbol.
+Further, in a DFA there is exactly one transition from a given state for each input symbol.
 In an NFA, this need not be the case.
-At a given state, there could be more than one transitions possible for a given input symbol.
+At a given state, there could be zero, one, or more than one transitions possible for a given input symbol.
 Through this experiment, we wish to gently introduce the notion of non-determinism to the students.
-This is akin to reaching a crossroads (without the knowledge of what lies ahead) and non-deterministically choosing a path from those available, and backtrack later in case of a failure.
+This is akin to reaching a crossroads (without the knowledge of what lies ahead) and non-deterministically choosing a path from those available, and backtracking later in case of a failure.

-A non-deterministic finite automaton (NFA) is an abstraction of a memory-less machine with transitions that need not be unique.
-A NFA either accepts or rejects a string by running through a sequence of states that are non-deterministically chosen upon reading the sequence of symbols in the given string.
-A language of a NFA is the set of all strings that are accepted by it.
+A non-deterministic finite automaton (NFA) is an abstraction of a constant memory machine with transitions that need not be unique.
+An NFA either accepts or rejects a string by running through a sequence of states that are non-deterministically chosen upon reading the sequence of symbols in the given string.
+A language of an NFA is the set of all strings that are accepted by it.